pyengine3/PyEngine/README.md

     - Enums : Move Enums in classes
     - EntitySystem : Add function to remove entity
     - UISystem : Add function to remove widget
+    - SoundSystem : Create
     - Widgets : You can hide and show widgets
     - Entry : You can use your own background
     - Color-Colors : Create color class and colors enums
     - Font : Create font class
+    - Optimisation of lib

     - Bug Fix : Rotation of SpriteComponent don't work